jvishnefske/equusExpress/README.md

 -   `cryptography` library for key generation
 -   Network connectivity to the server (or proxy)

+## Docker Compose Environment Variables 🐳

+For Docker Compose deployments, environment variables (e.g., `HOSTNAME`, `LETSENCRYPT_EMAIL`, `CF_API_KEY`) can be configured by creating a `.env` file in the same directory as your `docker-compose.yml`.
+Docker Compose automatically loads variables from this file.

 ## Getting Started

 ### 1. Install Dependencies 📦